queryluke/masseffect-5e-data/data/edges/TR_fmcs.md

 With these hands, the beast can perform actions such as reloading and firing ranged weapons, maneuver objects, interact with terminals and keyboards, as well as grappling.

-Finally, your beast becomes proficient with Melee Weapons, and is able to equip omni-weapons.
+Finally, your beast becomes proficient with Melee Weapons, is able to equip omni-weapons, and gains proficiency in one ranged weapon which you are proficient.